 Changing every part of your daily routine can be difficult, if not impossible, based on where you live, the size of your space, and the needs of the people you live with.
-We get that, and understand that trying to go entirely "waste free" can lead to stress and burnout.
-Instead, the Futurism Commerce team is launching a monthly series that compiles the best sustainable products for different parts of your home or life.
+We get that, and understand that trying to go entirely "waste-free" can lead to stress and burnout.
+Instead, we've compiled the best sustainable products for different parts of your home or life.
 In some cases, that means switching to a different version of the exact type of item you're used to using.
-In others, making the leap to improving your personal level of sustainability in the kitchen will take more of an investment.
+In others, making the leap to improving your personal level of sustainability will take more of an investment.

 — Available Products: Tissues, cotton swabs, makeup wipe rounds

 — Products come in a variety of colors and kits